CKDX-FM

-CKDX-FM (88.5 MHz, Hot Country 88.5) is a radio station licensed to Newmarket, Ontario, Canada and serving the Greater Toronto Area.
+CKDX-FM (88.5 MHz, Hot Country 88.5) is a radio station licensed to Newmarket, Ontario, Canada and serving Simcoe County and the Greater Toronto Area.
 Owned by Evanov Communications (but with a 30% stake held by outside investors under numbered companies), it broadcasts a country format.
 CKDX's studios are located at 5312 Dundas Street West in the Eatonville neighbourhood of Etobicoke, Toronto, while its transmitter is located near Aurora.